zabkwak/reacting-squirrel/README.md

 ##### Page titles
 If the page title starts with the `:` the key (without the first character) is searched in the locale dictionary.

+#### Translations
+The dictionaries can be registered for different languages.
+The accepted languages should be set with the `locale.accepted` option on the server and dictionaries will be created in the `res` directory.
+The default language is taken from the browser (the dictionary must exist).
+##### Changing the locale
+The locale can be changed on the client side using `Application.setLocale` method and it's handled on the server side (still experimental) with cookie `rs~locale`.
+<b>NOTE:</b> In case of setting locale to the default dictionary it has to be the `default` keyword instead of the value.

 ## Socket communication
 The module is using socket.io as a default communication protocol.
 The payload is chunked (default 10kB per chunk) and sent to the server.
 ### Uploading files (experimental)